 The medical process for Ivy League egg donors is the same as for any egg donor:

 It’s a straightforward, safe process that takes just a few weeks, managed by expert agency and medical teams.
 No special steps here, just standard care with big rewards.
+For a detailed walkthrough of each stage, visit our guide: What to Expect During the Egg Donation Procedure

 What Makes Ivy League Egg Donation Unique?